 • Have a 3.1 GPA in history

-• We conduct field trips to places such as Ellis Island, Old Bethpage Village, and the Metropolitan Museum of Art
+• We have conducted field trips to places such as Ellis Island, Old Bethpage Village, and the Metropolitan Museum of Art.

-• We do have some academic activities, especially helping to organize and participate in the annual URECA Celebration on campus
+• We also have had academic activities and helped organize the annual URECA Celebration on campus.